How does someone find what they are looking for on your website?

 Yes, a search box can be helpful for larger sites … such as a blog … but the first option should always be your site navigation.

-Basically your navigation bar or list is the road map guiding your visitors through your site.
-So you really need to understand how you want your site to be structured before you develop the navigation.
+Your navigation bar or list is the road map guiding your visitors through your site.
+So you need to understand how you want your site to be structured before you develop the navigation.
 Also, you don’t want too many links to show up in your navigational bar.

 Here are three tips for developing a helpful navigational structure that will ease visitors into your site and help them find their way to the information they are seeking.

 - Duplicate your main navigation.